 Grab your luggage, and take a short walk along the ridiculously pretty cobbled streets towards Market Square – a wide open courtyard surrounded by cafes and restaurants.
 Bypass this for now, and head straight over to Martin’s Hotel.

 This cute, boutique 3 star hotel with its small, modern and comfortable rooms (some with lovely wooden beams and vaulted ceilings) will serve as the perfect base for your first Flemish adventure.

 After checking in, head over to Eric Popelier’s hire shop and get pedalling as you soak up some of Bruges’ incredible architecture by bike.
 Bruges is is surrounded by a circle of canals and earth banks and cycling here feels very easy and very safe.
 It wont take you long to reach the eastern outskirts, and here you will find four picturesque windmills, all of which are accessible for a small fee.

-Drop the bikes off, pop in to the hotel to freshen up and then book yourself in for a traditional Belgian meal of Moules Frites (Mussels & Chips).
+Drop the bikes off, pop in to the hotel to freshen up and then book yourself in for a traditional Belgian meal of Mussels & Chips.
 Yes, the cafes and restaurants in Market Square are more expensive and full of tourists, but you’re only here for one night and there is no better spot for people watching.